jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 conjunction team.
 When that happens, it is called a conjunctive adverb.
 A conjunctive adverb is a connecting word that joins two independent clauses.
 Conjunctive adverbs transition from one thought to another thought and are sometimes referred to as transitional conjunctions.
-A conjunctive adverb requires **a semicolon before it and a comma after it.
-One syllable conjunctive adverbs such as** **_thus, then,_** **and** **_hence_** **do not require a comma after it****_._**
+A conjunctive adverb requires **a semicolon before it and a** **comma after it.
+One syllable conjunctive adverbs such as thus, then, and hence** **do not require a comma after it.**

-**Common conjunctive adverbs include the following:**

-accordingly however nevertheless

-also in fact otherwise

-consequently in the meantime for example

-therefore indeed then

-hence furthermore moreover

-thus for instance likewise
+**Common conjunctive adverbs include the following:** accordingly however nevertheless also in fact otherwise consequently in the meantime for example therefore indeed then hence furthermore moreover thus for instance likewise

 ```
- Mary usually drinks coffee every morning ; however, today she drank tea.
+ Mary usually drinks coffee every morning; however, today she drank tea.
  The weather is hot today; thus we should go to the beach.
 (No comma needed
 after the conjunctive adverb because thus is only one syllable.)
- Fred forgot his wallet at home ; consequently, he was unable to pay for the
+ Fred forgot his wallet at home; consequently, he was unable to pay for the
 meal.
 ```
 #### Parenthetical Adverbs

-Many conjunctive adverbs also work as parenthetical adverbs, so be sure to pay attention to how it is being used in the sentence. _However, therefore, indeed, in the meantime,_ and _likewise_ also work as parenthetical adverbs.
+Many conjunctive adverbs also work as parenthetical adverbs, so be sure to pay attention to how it is being used in the sentence. _However, therefore, indeed, in the_ _meantime,_ and _likewise_ also work as parenthetical adverbs.
 Parenthetical adverbs interrupt the flow of your sentence by appearing in the middle of a clause.
 Use commas to set parenthetical adverbs apart in your sentence.

 ```
- We were , however, happy to pay for the meal.
+ We were, however, happy to pay for the meal.
 (The parenthetical adverb
 interrupts the flow of the sentence and does not join two independent clauses.
 It
 is set apart with commas.)
- I , therefore, appreciate your not texting during class.
+ I, therefore, appreciate your not texting during class.
 (The parenthetical adverb
 interrupts the flow of the sentence.
 It is set apart with commas.)
- Mary and Fred , likewise, appreciate your not texting during the meal.
+ Mary and Fred, likewise, appreciate your not texting during the meal.
 (The
 parenthetical adverb interrupts the flow of the sentence.
 It does not join two
 independent clauses.
 It is set apart with commas.)
 ```